cse163/book/book_source/source/module-6-efficiency/lesson-18-memory/computer-memory.md

 Some programming languages, like that older one called C, let you access memory directly.
 More modern programming languages give you less access to do this since that comes with a whole host of security and correctness difficulties, but having some mental model of memory is sometimes helpful for understanding how your programs work.

 The following image shows a common layout of the memory allocated to a program by your operating system.
 There is no inherent restriction on how the RAM is partitioned for the program, but most programs generally separate areas of memory to store specifc things.
-While memorizing the names in the image below is not important, it's generally good to realize that programs generally organize their memory usage in a systematic way.
+While memorizing the names in the image below is not important, it's good to realize that programs generally organize their memory usage in a systematic way.

 - Data in the "Stack" is data like your local variables in your functions.